j3soon/nvidia-isaac-summary/README.md

     > -- [Isaac ROS Nvblox](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_nvblox)

     You can quickly experience the power of Isaac ROS by simply following the [the quick start guide](https://nvidia-isaac-ros.github.io/repositories_and_packages/isaac_ros_nvblox/isaac_ros_nvblox/index.html#quickstart) of Nvblox.

+    This packages includes the use of the [Isaac ROS Visual SLAM](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_visual_slam) package, which uses [cuVSLAM](https://nvidia-isaac-ros.github.io/concepts/visual_slam/cuvslam/index.html) as the underlying algorithm.
   - (Isaac ROS) NVIDIA Isaac for Transport for ROS (NITROS) [[github](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_nitros)]
     > the NVIDIA implementation of type adaption and negotiation for ROS2 that eliminates software/CPU overhead and improves performance of hardware acceleration.
     >